Purifish/TechTitans-techfest-project/README.md

 ## Key features[![](./README_docsAndimages/pin.svg)](#key-features)

 ### Career Explorer
+Despite the vast knowledge available across the web, the tech scene is constantly changing with new frameworks and more efficient systems constantly being developed.
+Our web page aims to display the latest information on careers such as from industry leaders and tech veterans.
+This information will be constantly updated based on the industry's demands.

 ### Skill Builder
 This tool is created to assist developers/job seekers to find out what are the in demand skills headhunters/recruiters are currently looking for.
 Filtering skillsets according to their career preferences, this tool personalises the experience for job seekers and recommends courses from SkillsFuture/Coursera to upskill themselves to increase their employability.

 ### Coding Advancer
+Coding interviews may be the toughest component of tech interviews and the ability to ace it will definitely increase an individual's employability.
+Therefore we also provide individuals with an online coding interview environment to practice on.
+Questions can range from intern-level to managerial-level questions and solutions will be released for individuals to reference and improve upon.

 ### Mock Interviewer
+One of the most important aspects of clinching a dream job is acing the interview.
+The mock interview page allows users to undergo an interview in a mock setting.
+The recorded interview can be reviewed and evaluated for individuals to improve upon their interview skills.
+Users can receive feedback on how to improve their interview skills.

+### Career Matchmaker
+Individuals may have a dream career but they may be unsure of what types of career they are suited for.
+The career matchmaker service aims to let users have a better understanding of what kind of tech jobs are available in the current market for them.
+By answering a series of questions, we will be able to provide the user with a suitable career based on our in-house algorithms.

 ## Technologies[![](./README_docsAndimages/pin.svg)](#technologies)